open-telemetry/semantic-conventions/docs/attributes-registry/destination.md

 | `destination.port` | int | Destination port number  |`3389`; `2888` | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 |---|---|---|---|---|

-## Notes

-[1]: When observed from the source side, and when communicating through an intermediary, `destination.address` SHOULD represent the destination address behind any intermediaries, for example proxies, if it's available.
+**[1]:** When observed from the source side, and when communicating through an intermediary, `destination.address` SHOULD represent the destination address behind any intermediaries, for example proxies, if it's available.